-You may need to add other structure blanket coverage if you have a pool.
-This is because your pool is separate from your home.
+You may need to add other structure blanket coverage if you have a pool area.
+This is because it’s separate from your home.
 This applies whether it’s an in-ground or not.
-Some insurers will allow you to buy blanket coverage.
+Some insurance companies will allow you to buy it.
 This lets you choose which structures you’d like to add to your policy.
-Be sure to check with your provider to see if you need blanket coverage to cover your swimming pool.
+Be sure to check with your provider to see if you need it to cover yours.

 Poor Maintenance Isn’t Covered

-Your homeowners insurance policy will cover quite a bit, but it doesn’t cover any damages you cause.
+Your home insurance policy will cover quite a bit, but it doesn’t pay for any damages you cause.
 Damages because you didn’t maintain your pool aren’t a reason to file a claim.
-Insurers will only cover damages that outside forces cause.
+Insurers will only cut a check for damages that outside forces cause.

-Your homeowners insurance will help protect you from any liabilities.
-This includes:
+Your homeowners insurance will help protect you from many liabilities, including:

 - Bodily injury

 - Medical fees (e.g., x-rays, EMT costs, and hospital stays)